 Long-term, pioneer, frontier missionaries can get a bit cynical.
 We’ve seen lots of problems.
 Many things have gone wrong over years of service.
 It is easy to start to see the negative, rather than the positive in both people and situations.
-Seeing young people God sends your way on short-term mission teams, as God sees them, is important.
-Finding ways to help them be a blessing, as well as being blessed, is even more vital.
+When God sends young people your way on short-term mission teams, seeing them as He does is important.
+Finding ways to help them be a blessing while being blessed is vital.

 Not a New Phenomenon

-Short-term teams are actually not a new invention!
+Short-term teams are not a new invention!
 Pioneers like Loren Cunningham (and others) led the way in their acceptance in modern missions.
-Yet they are a very ancient (and Biblical) strategy.
+Yet short-term teams are an ancient (and Biblical) strategy.

 The Apostle Paul went on many short-term trips!
-We call them his missionary journeys.
-He took young people he was training along with him….people like Timothy, Silas, and John Mark.
+We call them missionary journeys.
+He took young people he was training along with him, like Timothy, Silas, and John Mark.
 Some of those experiences were good.
 Others were not so good.

 Don’t completely disregard the benefits of short-term volunteers.
 Instead, consider the gifts and help they can bring.